How to land an entry-level data scientist job?

 So, if you are reading this article – you’ve got questions.
 And we are here to give you the answers.

 We’ll go over education, experience, and skills.
 You’ll learn about the importance of networking and making a good impression during the job interview.

 Finally, we’ll outline a cohesive plan of the steps you need to take to start your journey as an entry-level data scientist.

 (In addition, we’ve included some extra resources to help you prepare for a successful entry-level data scientist job.)

 Of course, all the information is based on empirical research, statements by employers in data science… And a dash of our personal experience.

 Let’s begin, shall we?

-What Education Do You Need to Become an Entry-Level Data Scientist?
+What Education Do You Need to Get an Entry-Level Data Scientist Job?